-A. Prospective candidates must be prepared for interviewers to pose a diverse array of questions with the aim of gauging their comprehension of the nurse anesthetist's responsibilities, drive, aspirations, leadership abilities, and clinical expertise.
+A. Prospective candidates must be prepared for interviewers to pose diverse questions to gauge their comprehension of the nurse anesthetist's responsibilities, drive, aspirations, leadership abilities, and clinical expertise.
 ICU clinical knowledge, encompassing but not restricted to ventilator management, ABGs (arterial blood gases), vasoactive pharmacology, lab values, hemodynamics, cardiac, respiratory, and neurophysiology, will also be assessed during the interview process.